ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 Stephenson, Neal. *In the Beginning ...
 Was the Command Line*.
 New York:
 Avon, 1999.
 Print.

-Sterling, Bruce. *The Hacker Crackdown Law and Disorder on the Electronic Frontier.* Champaign, Ill.: Project Gutenberg, 199.
+Sterling, Bruce. *The Hacker Crackdown Law and Disorder on the Electronic Frontier.* Champaign, Ill.: Project Gutenberg.
+Print.

+Sterling, Bruce. *Mirrorshades: The Cyberpunk Anthology*.
+New York: Arbor House, 1986.
 Print.

 *Super Scratch Programming Adventure!
 Learn to Program by Making Cool Games!* San Francisco: No Starch, 2012.
 Print.